-High-risk population with high hemoglobin A1c level should be counseled before the conception with the goal to achieve normal glucose homeostasis before pregnancy.
+High-risk populations with high hemoglobin A1c levels should be counseled before conception with the goal to achieve normal glucose homeostasis before pregnancy.
 This could potentially prevent structural birth defects because organogenesis starts early in pregnancy, often even prior to women knowing that she is pregnant.

 Fish oil: Fish oil is rich in omega-3, which is a source of eicosapentaenoic acid and docosahexaenoic acid that upregulates the peroxisome-proliferator activated receptor-gamma gene expression and enhances the adiponectin gene expression.
 Omega-3 supplementation reduces the inflammatory cytokine release by inhibiting the activation of NF-kB.